When it comes to highly complex plasma fractionation facilities, integrated project delivery is an optimal way to design and build.Read More

 St. Louis, MO

-It comes as no surprise that Bill Jarvis is a Chief Chemical Engineer at CRB; he has been involved with some of the most revolutionary projects in human blood plasma fractionation production and large-scale oligonucleotides production facilities worldwide.
+It comes as no surprise that Bill Jarvis is a Senior Fellow of Pharmaceutical Process at CRB; he has been involved with some of the most revolutionary projects in human blood plasma fractionation production and large-scale oligonucleotides production facilities worldwide.
 In the past 15 years, there have been six major plasma fractionation expansion / renovation projects in the United States, and Bill was the Lead Process Design Engineer for four of them!
 Additionally, he has worked as Lead Process Designer for 10 large-scale oligonucleotide and peptide synthesis facility design efforts.

 Bill has more than 38 years of broad-based chemical engineering experience, including 15 years of research related to chemical process development and optimization.
 His involvement ranges from exploratory process development, through lab and pilot plant scale-up, process design, process start-up and process optimization.
 He specializes in active pharmaceutical ingredient (API) production facility design, oral solid dose formulation (OSD) processes and parenteral pharmaceutical formulation and filling projects.

 Bill came to CRB in 1991 from a background of work in operating company environments – a background that has been very beneficial to CRB’s clients in the design of their production facilities.
 Bill’s broad experience in industrial chemical / pharmaceutical processing provides a practical approach to making the transition from a concept (process or product) to design and operations.
 Currently, he is working as a contributor on the design and construction of a new plasma fractionation facility, a major expansion to an animal formulation and filling parenteral facility, and a new chemical API production facility.